 If you have any questions about your legal rights after a vehicle collision, seeking legal counsel is a key first step.
 With guidance from a Lehigh Valley car accident lawyer, you can efficiently navigate the legal system and maximize your available compensation.

-At Ostroff Injury Law, we have spent over 30 years winning compensation for those injured in car accidents.
+At Ostroff Godshall Injury and Accident Lawyers, we have spent over 30 years winning compensation for those injured in car accidents.
 In one previous case, Managing Partner Rich Godshall recovered $6 million on behalf of seven clients who were severely harmed in a collision on a rural highway.
 Consider speaking with one of our seasoned personal injury attorneys about your case.

 Recovering Compensation Through Auto Insurance Coverage